This post may contain affiliate links to help keep this blog running for you babes!

 There are 2 types of mindfulness practices, formal and informal.
 Formal practices are to intentionally meditate for a given amount of time either sitting, lying or walking.
 Informal mediation is the practice of being mindful in day to day life, say when you’re at work or having a conversation with a friend.
 The idea is to have your complete focus on the conversation in that present moment and listen more intently and carefully to each word said by the other person.
 This will not only improve your conversational skills as well as train your brain to be more mindful in an informal setting.

 The mind is continuously thinking, telling us these stories about what might have happened and that you’re not good enough, and if you were better this might happen.
 Sometimes we just need a break from our minds.
 Mindfulness will let us be free of these stories and live in only the present moment.
 There is no right or wrong way to live mindfully as long you bring your attention back to the present moment as soon as your mind starts to drift off.

-There are two paths you can take in life, either listening to the mind with its endless judgements, beliefs and thoughts or we can live life in the present moment achieving inner peace and joy.
+There are two paths you can take in life, either listening to the mind with its endless judgments, beliefs, and thoughts or we can live life in the present moment achieving inner peace and joy.